Ramesses II: Birth, Family, Military Campaigns & Death

 - So ridiculous were some of Ramesses II’s depictions that one claimed that he single-handedly fought (without his army) against the rebels in Nubia.
 For someone considered a god king by the ancient Egyptians, attaining that feat would not have been thought impossible.

-- If the studies in France are true, the Ramesses II during his reign would probably have been associated with the Egyptian god Set/Seth (the god of chaos and destruction).
+- If the studies in France are true, Ramesses II during his reign would probably have been associated with the Egyptian god Set/Seth (the god of chaos and destruction).
 Ancient Egyptians associated royals that had red hair with Set.
-His father’s name, Seti, translates into “follower of Set”.
+Morever, his father’s name, Seti, translates into “follower of Set”.

-- As a result of his arthritis in late years, he might have walked with a hunched back.
+- As a result of his arthritis in his later years, he might have walked with a hunched back.

 - In pop culture, many have placed their bets on Ramesses II as the one most likely to be the Pharaoh of the Exodus.
-In the Book of Exodus, the Prophet Moses is believed to have battled an Egyptian pharaoh before he could free the Israelites from centuries of bondage.
+In the Book of Exodus, the Prophet Moses is believed to have battled an Egyptian pharaoh before he could free the Israelites from centuries of bondage in the land of Egypt.
 To this day, no evidence exists to substantiate such assertions that the pharaoh in the Book of Exodus was in fact Ramesses II.

 - In order to seal the ancient Egyptian-Hittite Peace Treaty, Ramesses II married two Hittite princesses.
 One of them was called Maathorneferure.